Cedarwood Atlas Essential Oil

 Also known as Cedarwood Essential Oil and Cedarwood Oil

-Cedarwood Atlas Essential Oil (Cedrus atlantica) from Morocco is Wildcrafted Therapeutic Quality Essential Oil steam distilled from the wood.
+Cedarwood Atlas Essential Oil (Cedrus atlantica) from Morocco is Cultivated Therapeutic Quality Essential Oil steam distilled from the wood.

 Cedarwood is native to the Atlas Mountains of Algeria and Morocco.
 The Atlas Cedar Tree is a large evergreen tree that can reach heights of over 150 feet.
 Its spreading branches have grey-green needles, and the extremely fragrant wood is resistant to rot.
-Our Therapeutic Quality Cedarwood Atlas Essential Oil is Wildcrafted in Morocco, sustainably extracted by steam distillation.
+Our Therapeutic Quality Cedarwood is harvested from cultivated fields in Morocco, and then the essential oil is extracted from the wood by steam distillation.

 Cedarwood Atlas Essential Oil is thick, slightly sticky, and is yellow to deep amber in color.
 Cedarwood Essential Oil aroma: sweet, woody, balsamic undertones are accented with a top note that is warm and slightly sharp.
 This oil blends well with other essential oils that are woody and floral, such as clary sage, cypress, frankincense, juniper, ylang ylang, and bergamot.